Are you meant to fulfill your true purpose as a spiritual coach?

 Sighing, I looked at the yogi again.
 “Fine.
 What does yellow mean?”

 He responded, “Young man, yellow is the color of a teacher.”

-As the lump in my throat formed and tears filled my eyes, I knew this moment was meant to affirm my purpose.
+A lump in my throat formed and tears filled my eyes.
+I knew this moment was meant to affirm my purpose.